ernes-scrive/Test/README.md

     his/her Scrive credentials as email/password values.
     OAuth(Personal token) values are then obtained from Scrive DB and stored in “pdf995.ini“ configuration file.

--   Opens "Devices and Printers“ panel where user can see "Scrive Print to eSign Printer“
+-   Open "Devices and Printers“ panel where user can see "Scrive Print to eSign Printer“

 ### Scrive LogIn<a name="LogIn"></a>